The people behind Business2Schools

 Grant became a Principal at Hillier Hopkins in 1998.
 As well as having a portfolio of owner-managed businesses, the firm covers a range of industries inclucing education.
 They work with existing academy schools and converter schools, helping to successfully negotiate the conversion process and support them on their journey as a new academy.
 Business2Schools is an excellent platform to encourage much needed support for schools in the UK.

-Client Director, MPP Digital
+Managing Director, MPP Digital

 Graham's specialises in the provision of Managed Print Services helping businesses to realise efficiencies and reduce costs.
 Graham’s passion for education, sustainability and his expertise span three decades working for market leading manufacturers and independent service providers.
 He is keen to support Business2Schools in making sure business equipment reaches the end of it's purposeful life, so it can be re-purposed and re-homed in schools throughout the UK; saving valuable machines from going to landfill when they can be better used to improve the outcomes for students in full time education.